laurelch/hexagon/README.md

 Lv.
 1
 - [x] move player from one hexagon cell to another with mouse click
 - [x] move player with animation
-- [ ] show range of possible moves with color
+- [x] show range of possible moves with color
 - [ ] show different types of moves
+  - [x] the range is 360°
 - [ ] constrain player move within the range

 Lv.
 2